 Patricia A. Colihan: Ms. Colihan was appointed Chief Financial Officer for WSSC on November 5, 2018.
 Prior to her appointment, she served as the Executive Director, Secretary-Treasurer and other senior level positions with the Maryland-National Capital Park and Planning Commission.
 Before her career in the public sector, Ms. Colihan was Assistant Controller for Loyola Federal Savings and Loan Association and an auditor with Deloitte Haskins & Sells.
 Ms. Colihan received her Bachelor of Arts Degree in Accounting from Frostburg State College, and Master's Degree in Management from the University of Maryland University College.
-She is a member of the American Institute of Certified Public Accountants, the Government Finance Officers Association, and the Honor Society of Phi Kappa Phi.
-She is a graduate of Leadership Montgomery and is a past President of the Maryland Government Finance Officers Association.
+She is a certified public accountant and a certified government finance manager.
+She is a graduate of Leadership Montgomery and a member of the Government Finance Officers Association and the Maryland Government Finance Officers Association where she was a past president.